← Back to Articles

 Step 1 — Recognized expenses

-Gross Income×25%=Recognized Expenses
+Gross Income×25% or 40%=Recognized Expenses

 Step 2 — Monthly social base